Džems Raudziņš: Career

 Raudziņš was born in Harbin, Manchuria where during the first half of the 20th century a notable Latvian community existed.
 After the First World War his family returned to Latvia.
 Raudziņš studied law at the University of Latvia and besides basketball worked at the Latvian Ministry of Interior in the 1930s.

 Raudziņš played basketball since late 1920s.
 He played most of his career for the university team Universitātes Sports and became a five time Latvian champion (1930; 1934-1937).
 He also participated in 1933 International University Games where the Latvian team won the silver medal and in University games in 1935 where Latvia won gold.

 Overall Raudziņš played eighteen games for the Latvian national team.
-In 1944, Raudziņš emigrated to Germany and later to Australia where he settled in Perth under the name James along with his wife Erna and 4 children, and worked as an accountant.
+In 1944, Raudziņš immigrated to Germany and later to Australia where he settled in Perth under the name James along with his wife Erna and 4 children, and worked as an accountant.
 He became the 1971 WA State Chess Champion.
 He died in Perth on 13 December 1979.
 His daughter Ilze Raudziņš played basketball for the Western Australian team in the Australian championship.